Margin Accounts Lawyers Based in New York

 As an investor looking to purchase securities, you will be required to open a brokerage account.
-There are two main types of brokerage accounts that you can open.
-These are cash accounts and margin accounts.
+There are 2 main types of brokerage accounts you can open:

 - Minimum margin: Before you trade on margin, FINRA requires you to meet the minimum margin.
-You have to deposit $2,000 or 100% of the purchase price of the proposed trade, whichever is less.
+You must deposit $2,000 or 100% of the purchase price of the proposed trade, whichever is less.
 Some firms may even require you to deposit more than $2,000.

 - Initial margin: The Federal Reserve Board’s Regulation T allow you to borrow no more than 50% of the value of the securities.
 Some firms may lend you less than 50% though, so you would be required to deposit more for the trade.